Food & Drink Stalls

 - All food stallholders must appoint a Food Safety Supervisor who has completed, as a minimum, ACT Health’s free online I’m ALERT food safety training.

-- All food stalls must have a tagged as tested fire extinguisher and fire blanket.
+- All food stalls must have a current tagged as tested fire extinguisher and fire blanket.

-- Food stalls using deep fryers must have a tagged as tested Dry Chemical Powder extinguisher.
+- Food stalls using deep fryers must have a current tagged as tested Dry Chemical Powder extinguisher.

 Please be aware that: